Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 Do Pending Court Cases Show Up on a Background Check?

-People are often shocked by what appears on their record, which leads them to think, do pending court cases show up on a background check?
+People are often shocked by what appears on their records, which leads them to wonder whether pending court cases are included in background screenings.
 Pending court cases will appear on most background checks.

 Since there is a court case pending that means that charges have officially been filed through the courts.
 The majority of criminal history checks are performed by checking court databases so this information will easily be uncovered during most background checks.